sean113x/cse321_database_systems/README.md

 ## Experiments

+> [!WARNING]
-> Warning: Experiments can take some time because each tree type and tree order is measured repeatedly.
+> Experiments can take some time because each tree type and tree order is measured repeatedly.
 The code runs 10 warm-up runs and then 30 to 200 measured runs, stopping early only when the relative standard deviation (`rsd`) is below `0.02`.

 #### Experiment 1: Insertion & Parameter Tuning